David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The institution of "separation of powers" is not the only or universal cure for corruption.
 * The Party has high political determination and has been implementing synchronous solutions (party building and rectification, perfecting laws, promoting the role of the people) and has achieved important initial results.
 * In reality, countries implementing "separation of powers" still have serious corruption; effective anti-corruption depends on strict power control mechanisms and the self-cultivation of officials.
+* Corruption is a global issue, not unique to Vietnam or one-party states.
+Even in developed multi-party nations like South Korea (where multiple former Presidents have been convicted) or the US (with controversial lobbying activities), corruption remains a complex defect of power.

 **Allegation:** Claims corruption is a "congenital defect" or "systemic error" so fighting it is useless, one must "learn to live with it"; or that fierce anti-corruption efforts will "paralyze" supply chains and hinder development.
 * Corruption is a defect of power in any regime, but it must not be accepted; power must be controlled by mechanisms ("caging power in the cage of regulations").